stich86/ZTE-MC7010/broken_ipa.md

 Please note that **UID\GID 1001** are the user `radio` on the CPE

 I want to give a big thanks to my friend [@awvarez](https://github.com/avwarez) who helped me find and fix this problem :)

+## Update on 18/08/2024
+It seems that the ubireader tool, in some cases, doesn’t preserve file ownership (I encountered many issues when repacking a **ZTE MC888 Ultra/MC888A Ultra**).
+I recommend using the latest version of [nlitsme's ubidump](https://github.com/nlitsme/ubidump/)